aatishrana/Thinny/_posts/2017-11-03-dependency-injection.md

 <br/>

-Better approach is to let Car class be responsible only for it's own functionality rather than the responsibility of creating an Engine.
+A better approach is to let Car class be responsible only for its own functionality rather than the responsibility of creating an Engine.

 Injecting would also help us test our Car class
 ```java